Eurekainc/lollar_can_read/haskell/learn_you_a_haskell.md

 Haskell is lazy and won’t execute functions and calculate things until forced to do so.

-##### Questions
-* Does the recursion call do one number at a time on the return?
-See example for more details.

 ## Chapter 2 - Starting Out
 ### Ready, Set, Go!
 Most other maths are the same.
 As well as Boolean algebra except that instead of `true` and `false` you would use `True` and `False`.
 Also the not operator is explicitly typed out as `not`